sidju/add-ed/POTENTIAL_FEATURES.md

 clearly separate.
 If you want to use this feature please provide an example implementation and settle in for some discussion, so the feature is implemented in a clean way that fits your use-case.

+# More variant commands:
+There are loads of potential variations on existing commands.
+I (sidju) have decided to be restrictive on what I add initially, so that any further built-in commands can be decided upon through discussion with users later.

+Though some variants were added and have implementations ready in the codebase none of them are enabled, as they were found to not be that useful.
+Any further commands will need to be significant distincts (not just prepend to an index instead of appending, but using start of selection instead of end of selection is sufficiently distinct if relevant).